Who is eligible for Departmental Honors?

 Dr. Michael Biggins, Affiliate Faculty, Suzzallo Library

-Courses taught: Elementary and Intermediate Slovene language; Advanced Russian translation sections, Russian translation.
+Courses taught: Elementary,Intermediate, and Advanced Slovene language; Advanced Russian translation sections, Russian translation.

 Research areas: Slavic literary translation; 20th century Slovene literature.